-Water Leaks: Why You Want to Find & Fix Them
+Why You Want to Find & Stop Water Leaks

 Now is the time to learn and conserve on the water you use, because we all have wasteful habits that don't cost anything to change.
 The best example?
 Don't leave the water running while you're brushing your teeth.

 - Think about the water you're using – is the dishwasher full? can I delay laundry day? how often and how long do I need to run the sprinklers?

 - Consider how you can save water – do you have a water barrel in your garden? and use native plants that need less water.
 You can look for Water Sense products, that use water efficiently.

 - Make a plan to find and fix water leaks at least twice a year – as things that get wet may be ruined (and expensive to repair or replace) and you might create an environment where mold grows.

 There's a big difference between a homeowner looking for water leaks (visual and feel) and what a home professional can do with special equipment like moisture meters.
 There's even sound equipment to find leaks behind walls, under floors and even a concrete slab foundation.
 That's why it's really important to monitor your water use.

 You can't visually inspect all the plumbing in your house, so the next best thing is to monitor your water bills (or meter if you have a well).
 You might want to start by comparing your use to other homes similar in size and number of family members.
 We found this water consumption calculator to help you do this and then you might be encouraged to set some goals for reducing water use at your house.